Max & Victoria Dreyfus Foundation

 8. Strategic Timing Consideration

-While "no weight is given based on when an application is submitted," submitting early in the window (not right at the deadline) demonstrates organization and allows time for technical issues.
+While "no weight is given based on when an application is submitted," submitting early in the window (not right at the deadline) demonstrates organisation and allows time for technical issues.

 Key Takeaways for Grant Writers

-• The three-page letter is everything - Decisions are made solely on the submitted application materials.
+• The three-page letter is everything - Decisions are based on the submitted application materials.
 Make every word count and keep summaries clear and jargon-free.

-• Target your ask appropriately - With typical grants of $5,000-$20,000, this funder is ideal for smaller organizations or specific program components, not major capital campaigns or large-scale initiatives.
+• Target your ask appropriately - With typical grants of $5,000-$20,000, this funder is ideal for smaller organisations or specific programme components, not major capital campaigns or large-scale initiatives.

 • Show impact per dollar - Clearly articulate how a relatively small grant will make a large difference.
 This is the foundation's core funding philosophy.